Canton Wrongful Death Lawyer

 Whenever someone's death is the result of another person's negligent or wrongful actions, pursuing a wrongful death action may be appropriate.

 Various types of accidents can give rise to a wrongful death claim.
 At Prichard Injury Law, our expertise in wrongful death cases covers:

 - Pedestrian accidents

 - Medical malpractice cases

-These are only some of the wrongful death practice areas that our attorney at Pritchard Injury Firm can handle.
-If your loved one has been killed in an accident type that you don’t see listed above, please call our Georgia wrongful death lawyer directly to learn more about whether or not you have a case.
+The aforementioned practice areas are only a selection of the cases handled by our Canton wrongful death attorney at Pritchard Injury Firm.
+If your loved one has lost their life in an accident type not listed above, please contact our Canton wrongful death lawyer directly.
+We will provide guidance on whether or not you have a viable case.

 Who Can File a Wrongful Death Claim?

 In personal injury cases, the injured victim typically initiates the lawsuit.
 However, if the victim passes away, other individuals may need to file the claim on their behalf.